"No brims nor borders such as in a bowl we see

 Capacitie was the word used by Thomas Traherne to describe his essential being.
 Terms such as Original Nature, True Nature, First Nature, What we really are, Now, etc., are probably the more readily recognized contemporary equivalents.
 I chose Traherne's description because this site is the result of my interest in Traherne and what he has to say about Capacitie.

 It is an attempt to combine the strands of enquiry and activity which I have found to most fruitful in revealing Capacitie.
 In addition to introductory information on Traherne and the Traherne Association, there are two sections based on the work of contemporary specialists in the field, Douglas Harding and John Wren-Lewis.
 There is a page covering the work of George Schloss which deals with the significance of Harding's work in the context of the history of thought.
 The Schloss essays and letters are combined in Volumes 1 and 2 of his book The Language of Silence which can be purchased as a paperback or downloaded as PDF documents.
 Another section is dedicated to David Bohm inspired Dialogue.

-A fourth section carries The Nowletter, a monthly publication of material contributed by the readership or work by others which deals with the matters in which we are interested.
+A fourth section carries The Nowletter, a monthly publication of material contributed by the readership or articles in general about the matters in which we are interested.
 The first edition was circulated in January'93 as an extension of the Dialogue meetings we started in Sydney following the 1991 visit to Australia of Douglas Harding and the follow-up meeting called by John Wren-Lewis to establish an ongoing community of interest in the work of Douglas and himself.